-Some of our regulated active underwriting businesses utilize internally developed pricing models to evaluate individual underwriting decisions within the context of business plans and risk appetites.
+Our regulated active underwriting businesses utilize internally developed pricing models to evaluate individual underwriting decisions within the context of business plans and risk appetites.
 They also use internally developed capital models, which provide information on key risks and facilitate an understanding of the interaction among the risks and related exposures, mainly as a comprehensive tool for business and capital planning, but not necessarily for formal capital setting purposes.

 The Group endeavours to manage its capital such that all of its regulated entities meet local regulatory capital requirements at all times and maintain adequate capital to enable its insurance obligations to be met while taking into account the risks faced.
 As a Bermuda regulated group, the group is required to maintain available statutory capital and surplus in an amount that is at least equal to its enhanced capital requirement as well as having its own view of required capital.
+The Group utilizes an internal capital model to assist with assessing our internal view of capital requirements and inform the Group Solvency Self-Assessment ("GSSA") process.